NVIDIA/dcgm-exporter/README.md

 You will also find the `json` file on this repo under `grafana/dcgm-exporter-dashboard.json`

+### You can find the DCGM-Exporter OpenObserve dashboard here

+You can find the NVIDIA DCGM-Exporter dashboard here: <https://github.com/openobserve/dashboards/tree/main/NVIDIA%20GPU%20Monitoring>

+To integrate DCGM-Exporter with OpenObserve, follow the blog [monitoring GPU with OpenObserve](https://openobserve.ai/blog/how-to-monitor-nvidia-gpu/)

 Pull requests are accepted!

 ### Building the containers